swcarpentry/training-course/_submissions/round-04/3/2013-04-18-short-presentations-from-facts-and-fallacies.md

 ---
 date: 2013-04-18
 round: Round 4
-title: 'Short Presentations from &#8220;Facts and Fallacies&#8221;'
+title: 'Short Presentations from "Facts and Fallacies"'
 author: Greg Wilson
 permalink: /2013/04/short-presentations-from-facts-and-fallacies/
 tags:
 ---
 Please add a bullet to the list below with your name and the topic of your short presentation for Round 4.3.
-(Greg&#8217;s is much longer than yours should be, but it gets the list started&#8230;)
+(Greg's is much longer than yours should be, but it gets the list started...)

 1. Greg Wilson: [Dark Matter, Public Health, and Scientific Computing][1]
 2. Steven Koenig: [I Choose You, Fact 44!][2]